-Open enrollment is going on right now and I wanted to crunch some numbers to see how the switch played out over the course of the year, if it saved me money, and if I should continue or switch back to the comfortable plan.
+During 0pen enrollment I wanted to crunch some numbers to see how the switch played out over the first year, if it saved me money, and if I should continue or switch back to the comfortable plan.

 To be fair, everyone’s personal circumstances (health, plans, prescriptions, family size) will vary, but I thought there might be value in me laying out how the move played out for me because I know a lot of young and relatively healthy folks are interested in this topic, and many have fear of moving from a PPO or HMO to a HDHP.